Working with Injuries or Physical Limitations? An Invitation to Deepen Your Yoga Practice

 Often, there is a period during illness or injury when we need to rest and stop practicing asana completely or at least take it super easy.
 At these times, we can remember the many forms yoga practice takes, like breathwork, chanting, and meditation.
 I’ve known students who visualized themselves practicing postures when they were unable to perform them physically.
 They report feeling the subtle benefits of the poses even just by doing this.

-At the appropriate time we may come back to practice at a slower pace with more supported postures to be able to observe the effects of what you are doing and continue to respond and adapt practice.
+At the appropriate time, we may come back to practice at a slower pace with more supported postures to be able to observe the effects of what we are doing and continue to respond and adapt our practice.

 - What specific poses, movements, positions, actions, or small adjustments make me feel better or worse?